MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 `TNumber<T>` (**tint / tbigint / tfloat**) and the talpha types (**tbool / ttext /
-tjsonb**) are **not family folders** — their whole surface lives in `mobilitydb/sql/temporal/` and is the **hand-written reference** the generator templates were derived from (the number-side analogue of `geo/` for TSpatial).
+tjsonb**) are **not family folders** — their whole surface lives in `mobilitydb/sql/temporal/` and is the **hand-written reference** the generator templates derive from (the number-side analogue of `geo/` for TSpatial).
 They are **not in the generator's `subtypes:` list**, so their SQL is not re-emitted; only the **C boxops regions** inside their source files are generated.
 TNumber ops are documented inline in `temporal_types_p1/p2` (no separate number chapter).